First day? Welcome!

 you covered.
 So get going!
 Your future's waiting.

-The Princeton Review, one of the nation's best known education services companies, has conducted its "College Hopes & Worries Survey" since 2003.
-Findings for the 2013 survey are based on responses from 14,125 people.
-Seventy percent (9,955) were teens applying to colleges: 30% (4,170) were parents of applicants.
+The Princeton Review, one of the nation's best known education services companies, has conducted this survey since 2003.
+Findings for the 2015 survey are based on responses from 12,062 people: 80% were college applicants and 20% were parents of applicants.
 Respondents hailed from all 50 states and DC, plus several countries abroad.

-Answering the survey's only fill-in-the-blank question, "What 'dream college' do you wish you or your child could attend if acceptance or cost weren't issues?" respondents wrote in more than 500 institution names.
+Answering the survey's only fill-in-the-blank question, What 'dream college' do you wish you or your child could attend if acceptance or cost weren't issues? respondents wrote in names of more than 700 institutions.